LibrariesHacked/librarieshacked-web-content/articles/catchment.md

-Library catchment areas
+---
+Title: library catchments areas
+Description: how do public libraries define catchment areas?
+Date: 2017/01/05
+Type: Article
+Author: @librarieshacked
+Tags: catchment areas, consultations, geographic profiling
+Template: blogpage
+---

 What is a library catchment area?
-It's used to describe the geographical area representing the home locations of the users of a library.
+It's used to describe the geographical area representing the home locations for the users of a library.

 Interpretations vary.
 Is it the geographical area within which people are reasonably able to access the library e.g. a certain mile radius or travel time?
 Is it based on the home locations of the existing registered members of the library, or just those who have been 'borrowers' within the last year?
 Or, is it the area from which ALL visitors to the library may come (which for some tourist destinations could be very large)?

 For library services, defining catchment may depend on what they want to achieve.

 - to assess library locations (static and mobile) to see if these are spread appropriately.
-- to understand which demographics (e.g. based on income or age) are less likely to be library users
+- to understand which demographics (e.g. based on income or age) are likely (or less likely) to be library users
 - to understand which communities aren't currently library users.
 - to tailor services of libraries depending on existing membership.

-Geographic analysis of public libraries is often done immediately before a consultation exercise.
-But geographical intelligence, which in turn gives intelligence about people and services, should not be limited to informing service cuts.
+Geographic analysis of a service is often done immediately before a consultation exercise.
+But geographical intelligence, which in turn gives intelligence about people and services, should not be limited to informing cuts.
 It is important to understand the residents that each library serves (and *could* serve but doesn't), and the different requirements that may go along with that.

-Introducing better geographical intelligence to all library based reporting (e.g. simple monthly issue/visit stats) could stop these being 'one-off' exercises.
-The results of such catchment profiles are often used for many years, rather than being an ever-changing profile.
+Introducing better geographical intelligence to ALL library-based data (e.g. simple monthly issue/visit stats) could stop these being 'one-off' exercises.
+The results of catchment profiles are often used for many years, rather than being treated as an ever-changing profile.

 What have library services done in the past to define catchment?
 This post will look at 3 quite different examples.